LechengKong/LechengKong.github.io/README.md

 # Bio

-I am a third-year Ph.D. candidate at Washington University in St. Louis.
-I focus on studying and improving Graph Neural Networks (GNNs).
-My current target is to reduce the complexity of powerful GNNs.
-I am also interested in general ML and its clinical application.
-Recently, ICD auto-coding and multi-modal study using ICD code draw my attention.
+I recently joined Amazon as an Applied Scientist.
+I got my Ph.D. from Washington University in St. Louis.
+I do RL for LLM improvement, Graph + LLM, and application to medical/chemical domains.

 # Acknowledges